Viv696969/Hybrid-Recommendation-System/README.md

 # Hybrid-Recommendation-System

-access tokens from the idea and approach .txt for login and signup also for testing other apis
+- access tokens from the idea and approach .txt for login and signup also for testing other apis
+- while sending jwt token send as Bearer __token__string

 ### 2. **`/store/show_products`**